Morning, Tuesday, 10th December 2024

 Areas for discussion include priorities for identifying and supporting vulnerable workers, as well as improving multi-agency coordination and overall response to modern slavery.

-Delegates will also look at the role of the Independent Anti-Slavery Commissioner and options for future legislation and regulation, and improving data and intelligence sharing, as well as key issues emerging from the ongoing House of Lords inquiry into the Modern Slavery Act 2015.
+Delegates will also look at the role of the Independent Anti-Slavery Commissioner and their recent policy brief on tackling sexual exploitation and supporting female victims of modern slavery, options for future legislation and regulation, and improving data and intelligence sharing, as well as key issues emerging from the recent report published by the House of Lords inquiry into the Modern Slavery Act 2015 which found that the UK is falling behind in its response to modern slavery and its support for victims.

 Sessions in the agenda discuss priorities for improving the engagement and response of commercial organisations and public authorities, as well as how compliance and effective tackling of modern slavery in supply chains can be strengthened, including options for improving supply chain oversight.